code-with-amitk/Code-examples/ds_questions/Questions/FileHandling/Read_Modify_emailsURLs_from_HTML_files.md

 ```

 ### Logic
+- *1.* Take a vector of TLD's to be parsed from file.
+- *2.* Open input html file in read mode.
+- *3.* Open a temporary file(out) in write mode.
-- *1.* open input file.
-Read every line
+- *4.* Read every line from input HTML file, tokenize using space.
-  - Tokenize using space character and read the word.
-  - if `@` is found in word, this is Email modify it as per above rule.
+	- keep dumping every word read into temporary file(out)
+	- if word contains `@`, Modify the word and dump in temporary file(out)
-  - if `.com or .org` is found in word, this is URL modify it as per above rule.
+	- if word contains `.com or .org`, Modify the word and dump in temporary file(out)
-- *3.* Keep writing the content to a seperate file.
-- *4.* Rename the file after complete input file is read.
+- *5.* Rename the file after complete input file is read.

+### Complexity
+- **Time:** O(n). n is number of words.
+Reading all words and modifying email, url
+- **Space:** O(n).
+Creating a temporary file and rename it.

 ### Code
 ```c++